-“When his fellow founders chose Dr. Ronald P. McArthur as the College’s first president, they made him and his wife, Marilyn, intellectual and spiritual parents to the students of Thomas Aquinas College,” says current President Michael F. McLean.
+“When his fellow founders chose Dr. Ronald P. McArthur as the College’s first president, they made him and his wife, Marilyn, intellectual and spiritual parents to the students of Thomas Aquinas College,” says former President Michael F. McLean.
 “Ron and Marilyn believed that the Faith must be handed on through more than just books: It must be lived in a community.
 They sought not only to form students’ minds, but also to foster deep and genuine friendships based on the love of truth.”

 It is therefore fitting that the College created an endowment — designed to aid the many students who are the McArthurs’ intellectual and spiritual children — in the couple’s honor.
 The Ronald & Marilyn McArthur Cardinal Newman Scholarship Endowment carries on the McArthurs’ lifelong work.

 “The College admits qualified students regardless of their ability to pay, and thus we are challenged to raise millions of dollars each year to balance our budget,” explains Dr. McLean.
 “Our endowment is the key to the College’s long-term stability, but it currently meets less than 20 percent of our students’ annual need.
 Our wish is both to grow the endowment and to create a permanent memorial to Ron and Marilyn’s years of dedication.”